Riwaj9786/chat_api/README.md

     }
 }
 ```
-This is InMemoryChannelLayer just for development but we shoul use RedisChannelLayer in production.
+This is InMemoryChannelLayer just for development but we should use RedisChannelLayer in production.

+## 4. KnoxAuthentication Middleware:
 *I am using Knox Authentication in the project.*
-4. Created the `KnoxAuthMiddleware` in the `middlewares.py` to connect websockets to the authenticated users only.
+- Created the `KnoxAuthMiddleware` in the `middlewares.py` to connect websockets to the authenticated users only.
 If users are not authenticated, the websocket closes.

+## 5. ChatConsumer
-5. Customized the `ChatConsumer` in `consumers.py`.
+- Customized the `ChatConsumer` in `consumers.py` to manage the sending, receiving of messages and to store the chatroom messages.

+## 6. Routing
-6. Finally, added `AuthMiddlewareStack`, `KnoxAuthMiddleware` under `ProtocolTypeRouter` with `websocket_urlpatterns` in `asgi.py`.
+- Finally, added `AuthMiddlewareStack`, `KnoxAuthMiddleware` under `ProtocolTypeRouter` with `websocket_urlpatterns` in `asgi.py`.

+## 7. Websocket Connection and Testing:
+- Tested the websocket with Postman and received and stored the messages sent in the chat rooms to the database.